quicwg/multipath/draft-ietf-quic-multipath.md

 that future extensions will lift the requirement in {{path-initiation}} that paths are only initiated by clients.
-In that case, to avoid collisions, we will need separate path IDs number spaces for client-initiated and server initiated spaces, such as using even numbered path IDs for client initiated paths and odd numbered path IDs for server initiated paths.
+In that case, to avoid collisions, we will need separate path IDs number spaces for client-initiated and server-initiated paths, such as using even numbered path IDs for client-initiated paths and odd numbered path IDs for server initiated paths.